brijlnt/openai-sql/README.md

-# An App for querying PostgresQL database using Open AI natural language to SQL translation and Azure Functions
+# An app for querying a PostgresQL database using OpenAI's natural language-to-SQL translation and Azure Functions

 ## Design